 - The manufacturer of the tire.
 Tire manufacturers are large companies backed by a team of highly paid defense attorneys.

 - The parts manufacturer.
 In the case of a defective tire, typically both the parts manufacturer and the manufacturer of the tire will be sued.

 - The car dealership/automotive supply shop/used car dealer.
 Whoever sold the vehicle or the defective tire may be liable, even if you were not the buyer but were injured because of the tire.

-The Ammons Law Firm LLP defends the rights of those injured due to tire defects across the United States.
+The Ammons Law Firm defends the rights of those injured due to tire defects across the United States.